ethamck/website/content/timelapse-calculator.md

 	<input id="fps" type="number" value="24" placeholder="Frames per second"/>

-and you can calculate to find interval by dividing the seconds in your session by the framerate. <span id="interval"></span>
+and you can calculate to find interval by dividing the seconds in your session by the number of pictures you can take in the session. <span id="interval"></span>

 <span id="time"></span>